-Competitive activities are for students in Grade 2 and above and specific information about when these opportunities are available is communicated by the Athletic and Activities Director.
-Grades 2 through 6 competitive activities are inclusive in nature and as much as possible will allow all students to become involved.
+Competitive activities are for students in Grade 4 and above and specific information about when these opportunities are available is communicated by the Athletic and Activities Director.
+Swimming is available to students in Grade 1 and above.
+Grades 4 through 6 competitive activities are inclusive in nature and as much as possible will allow all students to become involved.
 Competitive programs in Grade 7 through 12 are more competitive in nature and involve tryouts, league games and end of season tournaments.
 Students are expected to commit for the entire season.
 Participation is contingent upon meeting the Academic Eligibility check as stipulated by the Athletic and Activities Director.

 Further information about the activities program at GAA is available in the Athletics and Activities Handbook.
-Please contact the respective receptionist for a copy to be forward to yourself.
+Please contact the respective receptionist for a copy to be forwarded to yourself.

 The school offers a wide range of activities outside school hours.
-These range from soccer to newspaper; basketball to origami and many others.
+These range from soccer to school newspaper; basketball to origami and many others.
 Some activities are very popular while others are more selective.
 The programs offered vary seasonally, as well as from year to year, depending on supply and demand.
 A few of the more specialized clubs require a fee but most are provided within the school framework at no extra charge.